jazzband/django-oauth-toolkit/docs/tutorial/tutorial_04.rst

     token=XXXX&client_id=XXXX&client_secret=XXXX

-The server will respond wih a ``200`` status code on successful revocation.
+The server will respond with a ``200`` status code on successful revocation.
 You can use ``curl`` to make a revoke request on your server.
 If you have access to a local installation of your authorization server, you can test revoking a token with a request like that shown below, for a `Confidential` client.

 ::